On homomorphism related parameters of oriented triangle-free planar graphs: Oriented relative clique number of

-\begin{proof} Assume that $v_1$ sees $v_2$ via some $h_1$.
-Also suppose that $v_3$ sees $v_4$ via the same $h_1$.
-Let $w_1$ be a good vertex contained inside $R_{vv_ih_1v_{i+1}v}$, where $i \in \{1,2,3,4\}$ and $+$ operation is taken modulo $4$.
-Note that $w_1$ have to see $v_{i+2}$ ($+$ is taken modulo $4$) via $v$ or $h_1$.
-In either case, $v$ or $h_1$ becomes adjacent to four good vertices among which three disagree with the fourth one on $v$ or $h_1$, respectively.
-This is a contradiction to Lemma~\ref{lem 3,1}.
+\begin{proof} Notice that $v_1$ must see $v_2$ via some $h_1$.
+Also assume that $v_3$ sees $v_4$ via the same $h_1$, see Fig.~\ref{fig lem3-5}(a).
+Any good vertex $v'$ other than $v,v_1,v_2,v_3,v_4,h_1$ is separated from $v_i$, for some $i\in \{1,2,3,4\}$, by the $4$-cycle of the form $vv_jh_1v_kv$, where $j,k \in \{1,2,3,4\}$.
+Then either $v$ or $h_1$ is forced to be adjacent to four good vertices, among which three disagrees with the fourth one on $v$ or $h_1$.
+This contradicts Lemma~\ref{lem 3,1}.
+Thus $v_3$ must see $v_4$ via a different vertex $h_2$.
+See Fig.~\ref{fig lem3-5}(b) for pictorial references, whose naming will be followed during the proof.